Police arrest 19-year-old man after cannabis grow fire at Mansfield house

-A 19-year-old man has been arrested after a fire at a domestic cannabis grow in Mansfield.
+A 19-year-old man has been arrested after a large house fire in Mansfield.

-Emergency services were called to a house fire in Union Street, Mansfield, at around 1.30am this morning (Friday, December 30) after a fire started in the loft-space of the property.
+Emergency services were called to the house fire in Union Street, Mansfield, on Fridaty, December 30, at about 1.30am, after the blaze started in the loft-space of the property.

-Fire crews from Mansfield, Edwinstowe, Ashfield, Blidworth and Chesterfield were in attendance.
+At its height, more than 20 firefighters were tackling the blaze, with crews from Mansfield, Edwinstowe, Kirkby’s Ashfield, Blidworth and Chesterfield fire stations in attendance, alongside the joint drone team, Nottinghamshire Police and East Midlands Ambulance Service.

 Sergeant Clint Gloyn, of Nottinghamshire Police, said: “This was a good bit of work by officers in the early hours of the morning to locate this suspect and bring him into custody.